What is bullying?

 Who Gets Affected?

-Bullying is a self-inflicting notion where both the victim and culprit are deteriorating their own physical, mental, emotional, and social wellbeing.
-Unknowing to the culprit, when he/she broke the pair of newly purchased blue blocker glasses that belonged to the victim, they were setting themselves up for a life of destruction.
-Though in the interim, it may feel self-gratifying, it simply demonstrates that the culprit has a deep sense of insecurity and low self-esteem.
+Bullying is a self-inflicting notion where both the victim and culprit deteriorate their own physical, mental, emotional, and social wellbeing.
+Unknowing to the culprit, when they broke the pair of newly purchased blue blocker glasses that belonged to the victim, they set themselves up for a life of destruction.
+Though it may feel self-gratifying in the interim, it simply demonstrates that the culprit has a deep sense of insecurity and low self-esteem.
 This behavior is damaging not only for the one being bullied but also for committing the act.
-It shows that they have either been bullied before or they do not feel comfortable in their own skill.
+It shows that they have either been bullied before or do not feel comfortable with their own skills.
 Whatever the case, maybe there is a clear demonstration of lack when it comes to their personality.

 What To Do

 When a situation arises in your presence, and you notice an individual being bullied and/or being put down for whatever reason, do not ignore it!
 We usually ignore the situation and pretend that we did not see anything but do not turn a blind eye to it.
-Ensure that you pay report to either an individual or a superior, regardless of who it may be; make sure to let someone know what you witnessed.
+Ensure that you pay a report to either an individual or a superior, regardless of who it may be; make sure to let someone know what you witnessed.
 Block the feelings of indifference or fear to approach someone.
 You are the only one that can make a difference; if you do not report it, who will?
 If you do not say anything, then who will?
-You are the witness who would have noticed everything; therefore, if you decide not to speak up about it, who will actually speak up for the person?
+You are the witness who would have noticed everything; therefore, who will actually speak up for the person if you decide not to speak up about it?
 Nobody.
 Get the courage to say something so that you can make a difference someway somehow.